gzili/qbittorrent-webui-stats/README.md

 ![Individual torrent view demo](docs/demo-scr.png)

+## Motivation
+This project is meant help seeders who use [qbittorrent-nox](https://github.com/qbittorrent/qBittorrent) and seek an easier way of determining which torrents are the least active when it is time to free up disk space for newer torrents.

+## Disclaimer
+This is a quick project that I made for my own personal use, therefore it does not have a user-friendly installation and usage procedures.
+The utilities underwent only minimal testing.

 ## Features
 - Python script which collects torrent activity data into an SQLite database
 - ExpressJS powered lightweight server which handles transactions between frontend, database and qBittorrent API